Chapter 11:

 Johnny pointed at Hiro.
 “That’s him, alright!
 He’s guilty, officers!
 Guilty!”

 “Hiro?
 Is he here?”
-Granny Jay stepped out of the car.
-In her haste, she stumbled and fell hard onto the pavement.
+In her haste, Granny Jay stumbled onto the hard pavement.
 The policemen rushed to her aid and helped her back to her feet.
 Blood oozed from her knee.

 Hiro’s eyes were locked on to her.

-“Hiro!” she shouted with a raspy voice.
+“Hiro!” she yelled with a raspy voice.
 “Stop it right now!
 Do you have any idea what you’re doing?!”

 Officer Eichi motioned for her to stop.
 “You stay right there, ma’am.
 We’ll handle this.”
 He turned to Hiro.
 “Listen to her, young man!
 Take your shields down and raise your hands in the air.”

 “What’re you guys waiting for?
 Get him already!”
-Johnny tried to take the megaphone away, but was tackled by three officers.
+Johnny took the megaphone, but was instantly tackled by three officers.

-Suddenly, a pair of red whips emerged from behind the village gate.
+All of a sudden a pair of red whips emerged from behind the village gate.
 They stayed suspended beside Hiro.
-The police were all on their toes and stepped back, raising their weapons.
+The police stepped back and raised their weapons.

-Hiro stood up and looked at Granny Jay.
+Hiro got to his feet and looked at Granny Jay.
 “I’m sorry.
 This is Goodbye.”

 He shut down all of the nanobarriers.
 Before the police could react, the whips opened up like flowers and fully engulfed him in a cocoon-like structure.
-All the officers fired at once, but the bullets couldn’t penetrate the thick, rubbery membrane.
+They fired all at once, but the bullets couldn’t penetrate the thick, rubbery membrane.
 Hiro was dragged into the air and disappeared behind the gate.
 The policemen hopped into their cars and rushed out of the entrance, sirens blaring.
-To their surprise, however, there was no sign of Hiro whatsoever
+To their surprise, however, there was no sign of Hiro whatsoever.

 He had vanished completely without a trace.